National Police Corps (Netherlands)

-The National Police Corps (Korps Nationale Politie), colloquially in English as Dutch National Police or National Police Force, is the centralised, national law enforcement agency of the Kingdom of the Netherlands, and its sole police force.
-Constituted under the provisions of the Police Act 2012 (Politiewet 2012), the Corps functions as a single and unified police organisation operating under the political authority of the Minister of Justice and Security (Minister van Justitie en Veiligheid).
+The National Police Corps (Korps Nationale Politie) is the national law enforcement agency of the Netherlands, and its sole police force.
+Constituted under the provisions of the Police Act 2012 (Politiewet 2012), the Corps functions as a single and unified police organisation operating under the political authority of the Minister of Justice and Security.

 The National Police Corps is charged with the maintenance of public order, the enforcement of criminal law, the investigation and prevention of crime, and the provision of assistance in emergencies.
 It possesses general competence over the entire territory of the Netherlands and is vested with both administrative and judicial police powers.

-It is divided in ten regional units, two national units, the police academy, police services center, and national dispatch center cooperation.
+It is divided into ten regional units, two national units, the police academy, police services center, and national dispatch center cooperation.
 The law-enforcement purposes of these agencies are the investigation of suspected criminal activity, referral of the results of investigations to the courts, and the temporary detention of suspected criminals pending judicial action.
 Law enforcement agencies, to varying degrees at different levels of government and in different agencies, are also commonly charged with the responsibilities of deterring criminal activity and preventing the successful commission of crimes in progress.
 The police commissioner (eerste hoofdcommissaris) in the Netherlands is Janny Knol since March 1, 2024.

 Besides police officers, the Netherlands has about 23,500 peace officers.
 These officers have a Special Enforcement Officer (SEO) status (Buitengewoon Opsporingsambtenaar) or BOA/Handhaving in Dutch and therefore have police powers (detaining suspects, ask for identification, make an arrest, issue fines within their power of offences and use force).
 They can be found within the transport police, game wardens and local enforcement agencies.
 The majority of BOA officers have the authority to carry and use handcuffs which can only be issued to officers who have the power to use force.
 A few councils also issue their officers, with permission from the Ministry of Justice and Security, police batons, pepper spray and occasionally firearms.

 Their task depends on their area of operation.
 A game warden enforces nature laws, while a local enforcement officer enforces local ordinances and municipal code infractions.
 In 2018 unions were concerned with the increase of violence against these officers and had decided to make the consideration towards whether they would equip all these officers with the less-lethal weapons, batons and pepper spray, or make them part of the national police force.

 History

-The Dutch National Police has a long and diverse history, having undertaken many major reforms in its history, the latest being in 2012 with the introduction of one police force.
-Below, you will find a timeline of the Dutch National Police's history.